4 Writing

 The example used is a journal article90 with its code91.

-A cite.bib file containing the reference in BibTex format is placed in the folder.
+A cite.bib file containing the reference in BibTeX format is placed in the folder.
 The name of the folder is preferably that of the publication identifier.
 The header of the index.md file (here in Markdown format, but .Rmd is possible if R code is needed) contains the same information as the BibTex file, but in the appropriate format (yaml), and the Academic-specific elements (featured):

 ---